bhi-kimlab/neticspy/README.md

 `-d DEGS, --degs DEGS`: List of the names of predefined differentially expressed genes.

 `-o OUTPUT-PREFIX, --output-prefix OUTPUT-PREFIX`: Prefix of the output file to save raw NetICS result and aggregated ranks.

-`-b BETA, --beta BETA`: Restart probability for the insulated diffusion.
-Default: 0.4 (for the network from Wu et al., 2010.)

 `-v, --verbose`: Increase verbosity.